Women & Leadership

 “I saw how Jesus didn’t treat women any differently than men, and I liked that.
 We weren’t too precious for words, dainty like fine china.
 We received no free pass or delicate worries about our ability to understand or contribute or work.
 Women were not too sweet or weak for the conviction of the Holy Spirit, or too manipulative and prone to jealousy, insecurity, and deception to push back the kingdom of darkness.”

-Kathryn Miller is the general manager of Betenbough’s Lubbock-West region.
-She is the first female to fill that position in the company’s history.
+Kathryn Miller is the General Manager of Betenbough’s Lubbock-West region.
+She is the first female GM in the company’s history.

 “When I was in the Church of Christ more than 15 years ago, I sensed the Lord tell me that one day I would shepherd both men and women, which was totally unheard of in my denominational background.
 Women were not allowed to have leadership roles – period.
 So, when the Lord gave me that word, I thought ‘that’s impossible,'” Kathryn said.